 Financial Market Development

-- It ranks Luxembourg 12th in the world for the soundness of its banks, while it comes second for both the availability and affordability of financial services.
-It rates it sixth for the ease of access to loans, eighth for venture capital and 16th for financing through local equity markets.
+- The report ranks Luxembourg 9th in the world for the soundness of its banks, while the country comes 17th for the ease of access to loans, 14th for venture capital availability and 24th for financing through local equity markets.
+It also ranks in the top 10 for availability and affordability of financial services.

-- Luxembourg has excellent business infrastructure, an international and highly skilled labor force, an attractive legal framework and a stable macroeconomic environment.
+- Luxembourg has excellent business infrastructure, an international and highly skilled labour force, an attractive legal framework and a stable macroeconomic environment.

 - There are no foreign-exchange controls in Luxembourg.

-- There are more than 150 banks operating in Luxembourg, of which 90% are foreign-owned.
-Among these, 111 are incorporated under Luxembourg law and 43 are branches of foreign banks.
+- There are more than 130 banks operating in Luxembourg, of which the vast majority are foreign-owned.
+Among these, 86 are incorporated under Luxembourg law and 46 are branches of foreign banks.

-- Luxembourg is a key private banking centre in the Eurozone and the second-largest fund management center in the world.
+- Luxembourg is a key private banking centre in the Eurozone and the second-largest fund management centre in the world.

-- The banking industry is regulated by the Financial Sector Supervisory Authority.
-As a Eurozone country it is also covered by the Single Supervisory Mechanism.
+- The banking industry is regulated by the Commission de Surveillance du Secteur Financier.
+As a eurozone country it is also covered by the Single Supervisory Mechanism.
 Luxembourg’s central bank is the Banque Centrale du Luxembourg.

-- Companies are subject to a net wealth tax of 0.5% on their net wealth on a taxable base of up to EUR 500 million and 0.05% on the component above this amount.
+- Companies are subject to a net wealth tax of 0.5% on their net wealth up to EUR500 million and 0.05% on the component above this amount.

-- Resident companies pay tax on their worldwide income.
-Non-resident companies are taxed on income deriving from Luxembourg.
+- Resident companies are subject to tax on their worldwide income whilst non-resident companies are taxed on Luxembourg-sourced income.

 - There is no stamp duty in Luxembourg.